-From Fig. 13, it is observed that the asymmetrical machine reaches saturation ealier than the symmetrical as the excitation MMF increases.
+From Fig. 13, it is observed that the asymmetrical machine reaches saturation earlier than the symmetrical as the excitation MMF increases.
 This is caused by the flux shift where the flux tends to concentrate on the salient side of the rotor.

-B. Full-load operation
+4.2 Full-load operation

-The magnetic flux distribution of the two machines at full load operation are investigated when the field winding is excited with the rated dc current, and the stator windings are fed by the rated three-phase ac current (38A peak).
+The magnetic flux distribution of the two machines at full load operation is investigated when the field winding is excited with the rated DC current, and the stator windings are fed by the rated three-phase AC current (38 A peak).